Reed-CompBio/spras/docs/contributing.rst

 ``spras.interactome.py``.
 The ``parse_output`` function also ensures
 that there are no duplicate edges in the output pathway using the ``spras.util.py`` function ``duplicate_edges``.
-Make sure header = True with column names: [‘Node1’, ‘Node2’, ‘Rank’, ‘Direction’] when the file is created.
+Make sure header = True with column names: ['Node1', 'Node2', 'Rank', 'Direction'] when the file is created.
 The output should have the format ``<vertex1> <vertex2> 1 U``.